Guide

 - Background refresh via cron:

-*/30 * * * * ~/.nylas/email-autocomplete.sh --refreshkeeps the cache fresh without blocking interactive use. - Force refresh: Add a
+*/30 * * * * ~/.config/nylas/email-autocomplete.sh --refreshkeeps the cache fresh without blocking interactive use. - Force refresh: Add a

 --refreshflag that deletes the cache before rebuilding.
 Useful after connecting a new email account. - Incremental updates: Fetch only the latest 50 messages with